 What will stay the same?

-Please continue to bring in the models you have finished for competition in our club’s contest.
-The top three winners (1-2-3 based on score) will still be eligible for the club’s Model of the Year award.
-We will continue to use the same table tag entry form.
+Members are encouraged to continue bringing their completed models to participate in the club’s monthly contests.
+The top three entries (1st, 2nd, and 3rd place, based on score) will remain eligible for the club’s Model of the Year award.
+The same table tag entry form will continue to be used.

 What will be different?